Skip to main content

 Discover the necessary steps and timelines for reporting and resolving fraudulent activity related to your payments.

-If you do not receive your check within 10 business days, and if your check has been confirmed as cashed or deposited by someone other than you, then you must report the fraud to HRSTM who will coordinate with Office of Business Services (OBS) and the College’s financial institution for restitution.
+If you do not receive your check within ten (10) business days, and if your check has been confirmed as cashed or deposited by someone other than you, then you must report the fraud to HRSTM who will coordinate with Office of Business Services (OBS) and the College’s financial institution for restitution.
 You will need to complete an affidavit for the College’s bank, confirming that you did not receive, cash, or deposit the check.
 Replacement checks will not be processed until a full investigation is completed by our financial institution and the funds are deemed fraudulently cashed by the bank.
 Montgomery College cannot reissue payment until the bank authorizes us to do so.
 This process can take up to 45 business days.

 If your paycheck was deposited into your bank account before you were informed about fraudulent activity on your account, then you must report the fraud to your financial institution for restitution.
 Many times, they are able to move the funds from the compromised account to a new account, but if this is not possible, the employee must work with their bank to send the funds back to the College so we can reissue them to a new account.
 We cannot reissue payment until we receive the original deposit back.
-This process can vary from bank to bank, but typically is settled in no more than 3 business days.
+This process can vary from bank to bank, but typically is settled in no more than three (3) business days.

 As a reminder, having direct deposit is a safe, proven, and confidential method of receiving a payment.
 Money is electronically transferred from an organization into an employee’s checking or savings account.
 Montgomery College employees are highly encouraged to elect direct deposit for Payroll Payments (regular biweekly pay) and/or Expense Payments (reimbursements for approved expenses) and it takes much less time to resolve issues involving bad accounts or fraud than with live checks.